Add To Favorites

 Tell tales with wiggles and words.
 These original puppets debut at your fingertips before the curtain goes up.

 Puppeteers have lots of control with finger puppets.
-To start your finger puppet, bend and tear a recycled cardboard roll the height you want your puppet to be.
+To create finger puppets, bend and tear a recycled cardboard roll the height you want the puppet to be.
 Overlap the torn edges.
-Wrap the roll around your finger.
+Wrap the roll around a finger.
 Tear off any excess paper.
 Secure with Crayola® School Glue.
-Air-dry your puppet base.
+Air-dry the puppet base.

-Form a layer of colorful Crayola Model Magic onto your puppet base for its body.
+Form a layer of colorful Crayola Model Magic onto the puppet base for its body.
 To mix new shades, blend two or more colors.
 Add white for lighter colors.
-If you knead only a little, you get a marbleized look.
+Kneading the model magic will make a marbleized look.
 Experiment with different effects.

-Flatten, pinch, or roll more modeling material to make your puppet’s head, arms, legs, and/or tail.
+Flatten, pinch, or roll more modeling material to make the puppet’s head, arms, legs, and/or tail.
 Create Model Magic clothes and accessories, too.
 Press these decorative features on your puppet’s body.

 Add decorative items such as ribbon, buttons, or sequins.
 Glue them on with Crayola School Glue if necessary.
-Air-dry your puppet at least 24 hours.
+Air-dry the puppet at least 24 hours.

-Rehearse your performance with wiggles and words.
-Your puppets are ready to take their places on stage!
+Students rehearse their performance with wiggles and words.
+The puppets are ready to take their places on stage!

 Create a 3-D braille chart simply with Crayola® School Glue, Markers and paper.